 The Bodhisatta was once an ascetic who lived in the Himalayas.
 After a doe drank water mixed with his semen, she gave birth to his son.
-The Bodhisatta raised the boy, named Isisinga, to follow the ascetic vows and taught him mystic meditation and warned that he should be careful of women because they could cause him ruin.
-Isisinga subdued his senses, developed supernatural powers, and was so virtuous that the home of Indra, king of the gods, shook.
+The Bodhisatta raised the boy, named Isisinga, to follow the ascetic vows and taught him mystic meditation and warned that he should be wary of women because they could cause him ruin.
+Isisinga subdued his senses, developed the five supernatural faculties, and was so virtuous that the home of Indra, king of the gods, shook.
 When he divined the reason, Indra grew worried that when Isisinga died he would dethrone him and take over his job.
-So Indra decided to destroy Isisinga’s virtue and started his scheme by causing rain to cease falling.
+So he decided to destroy Isisinga’s virtue and started his scheme by causing rain to cease falling.
 No crops grew and famine spread.

 In the Lifetime of the Buddha

 Isisinga and Nalinika were earlier births of one of the Buddha’s disciples and his former wife.
-This disciple began to miss his former life and with the wife’s encouragement was considering leaving the monkhood.
-The Buddha told the disciple this story so he knew his wife had almost derailed him from the quest for salvation in the past, but he overcame his mistake and kept his religious life.
-After talking to the Buddha this disciple gained new understanding and chose to stay.
+This disciple began to miss his former life, and with the wife’s encouragement was considering leaving the sangha.
+The Buddha told the disciple this story so he knew that in the past his wife had almost derailed him from the quest for salvation, but he overcame his mistake and kept his religious life.
+After talking to the Buddha, this disciple gained new understanding and chose to stay.